VP & Senior Counsel

-Eric Baxter joined Becket as Senior Counsel in 2011.
+Eric Baxter joined Becket as senior counsel in 2011.
 Since then he has represented religious organizations and individuals in a wide array of religious liberty disputes at both the trial and appellate level.
-Recent victories including a Ninth Circuit ruling upholding the “Big Mountain Jesus” statue that has stood on Forest Service land near Kalispell, Montana, for more than sixty years, and a rare Pentagon decision allowing a Sikh soldier to maintain his full beard and turban while serving in the Army.
+His case victories include a Ninth Circuit ruling upholding the “Big Mountain Jesus” statue that has stood on Forest Service land near Kalispell, Montana, for more than sixty years (FFRF v.
+Weber), a rare Pentagon decision allowing a Sikh soldier to maintain his full beard and turban while serving in the Army (Singh v.
+Carter), a Third Circuit ruling protecting a county’s historical seal that included a Latin cross symbol (FFRF v.
+Lehigh County), and an Eighth Circuit decision upholding a Christian student organization’s right to require its student leaders to sign a statement of faith (BLinC v.
+University of Iowa and InterVarsity Christian Fellowship v.
+University of Iowa).
 Eric has extensive experience fighting efforts under state Blaine amendments to exclude religious organizations and individuals from participating on equal terms in the public square.
 He also regularly advises religious institutions of higher education in defending their religious missions against government encroachment.

 Before joining Becket, Eric was a partner at Arent Fox LLP in Washington, DC, where he maintained a commercial complex litigation practice representing clients primarily in employment, intellectual property, and biotechnology disputes.
 He also served for many years as outside counsel to a DC church and its affiliated school.
 In 2007, he was awarded the Albert E. Arent Pro Bono Award for his work representing several parents adopting a total of seven children from foster care.